Adolescent scoliosis

 What needs to be known about everyday living with scoliosis?

 When adolescents find out that they have scoliosis they are often worried.
 At this age especially, they want to belong, and not be different to everyone else because of an illness.
-Moreover treatment, which is often protracted, for example with a corset, can make them unsure: how will I get on with a corset?
+Moreover treatment, which is often protracted, for example with a brace, can make them unsure: how will I manage a brace?
 What else can I wear now?
 How will people around me react?

-Happily, scoliosis and its treatment usually have far less effect on friendships, hobbies and leisure activities than many people initially imagine.
+Happily, scoliosis and its treatment usually have far less of an impact on friendships, hobbies and leisure activities than many people initially imagine.

 However, making adjustments in everyday life can require some time and patience.
-For example, it can take weeks before wearing the corset becomes a routine habit – or before physiotherapy measures become part of the routine.
+For example, it can take weeks before wearing the brace becomes a routine habit – or before physiotherapy measures become a normal part of daily life.

 Despite possible challenges, it should be made clear to patients that scoliosis is a condition that can be treated successfully, and that the end of the treatment can usually be predicted.